googleapis/google-cloud-cpp/INSTALL.md

 ### CentOS (7)

 First install the development tools and OpenSSL.

-The development tools distributed with CentOS (notably CMake) are too old to build `google-cloud-cpp` and its dependencies.
-In these instructions, we use `cmake3` obtained from
-[Software Collections](https://www.softwarecollections.org/).
+The development tools distributed with CentOS (notably CMake) are too old to build `google-cloud-cpp`.
+In these instructions, we use `cmake3` obtained from [Software Collections](https://www.softwarecollections.org/).

 ```bash